 I am altering my course to starboard

-Earring, Ease, East, Ebb tide, Echo sounder, Eddy, Eight, Electricity, Electrolysis, Elevation, Embargo, Embankment, Embark, Embayed, Emergency, Emergency wreck marker, End for end, Engine, Engine room, Ensign, EPIRB, Epoxy, Equator, Equinox, Estimated position, Estimated time of arrival, Estuary, ETA, Euphroe, Evening, Extinguisher, Extremis, Eye bolt, Eye splice
+Earring, Ease, East, Ebb tide, Echo sounder, Eddy, Eight, Electricity, Electrolysis, Elevation, Embargo, Embankment, Embark, Embayed, Emergency, Emergency wreck marker, End for end, Engine, Engine room, Ensign, EPIRB, Epoxy, Equator, Equinox, Estimated position, Estimated time of arrival, Estuary, ETA, Euphroe, EVDS, Evening, Extinguisher, Extremis, Eye bolt, Eye splice

 The earring is spliced to the cringle in the sail.
 To stretch the sail along the yard (or boom) the earring is passed twice through a hole near the end of the spar and through the cringle and pulled tight; it is then passed around the spar and through the cringle several times before being made off with two half-hitches on the standing part.